Piercebridge: 16th century onwards

 There was no medieval Piercebridge parish, but there was a chapel recorded in 1546.
 The name of White Cross Farm and cottage may come from the 17th century apocryphal tale that one of the Dukes of Cleveland demanded the whitewashing of houses on his land so that he could recognise his own property should he require shelter during a storm while hunting.
 The 18th-century farmhouse, Piercebridge Grange, may be on the site of a monastic grange.
 It was tenanted by James Rawe, gentleman, in 1847.
 It is now a Grade II listed building, but was derelict by 2008.
 The Battle of Piercebridge was partly fought on the bridge, when on 1 December 1642 a small Royalist contingent including William Cavendish defended it against Parliamentarians led by Lord Fairfax.
 St Mary's church and churchyard were used for 115 extant memorials and burials from 1836 to 1987.
 In 2001 the Piercebridge area suffered in the foot and mouth epidemic.
 By 1887, the village had grown to cover 973 acre of which 17 were water.
 It had a population of 206, a railway station and a post office.
 Since then it has lost the railway station, gained few residents, and retained its post office.

 A clock in the George Hotel inspired Henry Clay Work's 1876 song "My Grandfather's Clock".
 The clock was said to have been owned by two brothers named Jenkins.
-When one brother died, the clock began losing time, and it stopped forever upon the death of the other.
+When one brother died, the clock began losing time, and it stopped for ever upon the death of the other.

 Preservation

 Within the village there are numerous Georgian and Victorian cottages: some painted white or cream; some of one storey only.
 There are several Grade II listed buildings in the village and its environs, including White Cross Farmhouse, White Cross Cottage, Carlbury Bridge, Piercebridge Grange Farmhouse, the Church of St Mary and its wall and gate, and numbers 2, 28, 29 and 30 on The Green.
 The Grange farm buildings, however, were developed into residential properties in 2008.
 Piercebridge Roman Bridge and the medieval chapel ruins on Roman foundations behind Bath House in Tees View are listed Grade II*.
 The bridge carrying the main B6275 road was originally built in the early 16th century and was widened in 1781; it is Grade II* listed and a Scheduled Ancient Monument.
-The village green contains some very old trees, and in the river are trout and greyling.
+The village green contains some very old trees, and in the river are trout and grayling.
 At the north end of the village, near the A67 is the Carlbury Arms pub.
 There is also a Farmway Country Store and Piercebridge Feed Company, retailing rural supplies.
 The dismantled Tees Valley Railway has become the Tees Valley Railway Path.
 Church services are held at St Mary's every other week, and there is also a Wesleyan Methodist chapel.